whiteinge/eseth/2007/vim-buffers.md

-TITLE({"How I learned to stop worrying and love Vim buffers"}) CATEGORY({"computing, vim"})
-DATE({"2007-04-09"})
-SUMMARY({"Vim buffers go in Vim windows which go in Vim tabs.
+m4TITLE({"How I learned to stop worrying and love Vim buffers"}) m4CATEGORY({"computing, vim"}) m4DATE({"2007-04-09"}) m4SUMMARY({"Vim buffers go in Vim windows which go in Vim tabs.
 Sometimes they're hidden, sometimes one appears in multiple windows.
 It works a bit differently from more "modern" text editors."})

 # How I learned to stop worrying and love Vim buffers